How to attack in FIFA 16

-Attacking in FIFA is a combination of developing play, working openings and finishing chances when they appear.
+Attacking in FIFA16 is very different to previous FIFAs, a combination of developing play, working openings and finishing chances when they appear.
 Against a good player you may only get one or two openings so it is important that you know the best ways to react in different situation in order to put away those all important goals.
-It is a lot different in FIFA14 with so many ways to attack.
-Depending on formation tactic style of play and players.
+It is a lot different in FIFA16 with so many ways to attack and shooting now very different.
+Formation and tactics, style of play and players all influence the attack.

 Here are the sections for attacking: